Are you confused by the hundreds of different online booking software solutions?

 Internet travel booking revenue has grown by more than 73% over the past five years.
 There’s no question whether you need to take online bookings.
 That’s already a given.

-So, you begin your search, only to be hit with hundreds of different options, quickly ruining any romantic ideas you had of a smooth transition to an online booking system and a happily ever after.
+So, you begin your search, only to be hit with hundreds of different options, quickly ruining any romantic ideas you had of a smooth transition to an online booking system for your tour operator website and a happily ever after.

 Where do you even begin???